 PRESENTER: Quarter them.
 Or you can use small, red onions.

 ANN-MARIE MACDONALD: They tell us what wines to drink, what art to buy, and what opinions to hold, as well as how to eat right, exercise right, and live forever.

 PRESENTER: If you want to go on a diet, there's someone who's may tell you exactly how you should diet.
-And if you want to clip your toenails, there's always going to be a new expert in that.
+And if you want to clip your toenails, there's someone who's going to be an expert in that.